 In Section \ref{sec:var} we use the fact that a direct way to produce acceptability indexes is to consider an increasing family of star-shaped risk measures/star-shaped acceptance sets to study the most used risk measure in literature, the VaR, which is not contemplated in the coherent and convex cases.
 From VaR, we also consider distortions in the Choquet integral format.
-Expected Shortfall (ES) is a prominent example, but mainly non-concave distortions that lead to star-shaped risk measures.
-This kind of distortion based acceptability indexes are mainly used for pricing and hedging purposes, especially in the literature on conic finance.
+Expected Shortfall (ES) is a prominent example, but there are also ones with non-concave distortions.
+This kind of distortion-based acceptability indexes are mainly used for pricing and hedging purposes, especially in the literature on conic finance.
 See the book of \cite{Madan2016} for a review.
 However, they are less used as tools for performance, mostly due to their lack of interpretation.
 Nonetheless, in our context, the intuition is for a risk-averse family expectation, which are risk measures that give more weight to losses and increase risk aversion.
-Furthermore, we use this setup to characterize both law invariant and second-order stochastic dominance preserving star-shaped acceptability indexes.
+Furthermore, we use this setup to characterize law invariant or second-order stochastic dominance, preserving star-shaped acceptability indexes.
 This issue is connected to consistent risk measures as proposed by \cite{Mao2020}.